 - Consult on developing safe suicide prevention messaging to change the conversation around suicide by emphasizing messages of hope, recovery, and resiliency in law enforcement and the public safety field

-- The new national recommendations will support police departments in all 50 states.
+- The new national recommendations and toolkit will support police departments in all 50 states.

 International Association of Chiefs of Police, National Action Alliance for Suicide Prevention